 It’s the most wonderful time of the year – caramel candy time!
 I’ve been making this recipe for soft and chewy salted caramels for years and years.
 It’s the first Christmas candy I ever made, and the first Christmas tradition I established for myself as an adult.

-In the beginning it was a cheap way to gift something lovely to friends and coworkers in my super broke 20’s, but nowadays it’s plain ol’ tradition.
+In the beginning it was a cheap way to gift something lovely to friends and coworkers in my super broke 20’s, but these days it’s plain ol’ tradition.
 Plus I’d have mutiny on my hands if I skipped a year.
 Last year I made around 40 dozen.
 This year I think it’ll be closer to 60.
 I know.
 But really, they’re that good.

 Luckily these salted caramels are pretty foolproof.
 The hardest part is a tossup between cutting up all those tiny parchment squares for wrapping, and not eating so many that I have to make yet another batch to supplement the stash.
 I have a big bowl of them by the front door for guests to nibble on, I save another stash for Christmas Eve and Christmas Day, and the rest I tuck into gift boxes to share with friends, family, neighbors, and teachers.
 And then there’s the secret stash for myself – baker’s treat!